 The Paris Agreement

-The target of the Paris Agreement is that global temperature should not rise past a certain limit, during this century.
+The target of the Paris Agreement specifies that GMST should not rise past a certain limit, during this century.
 It says:

 The Paris Agreement central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels and to pursue efforts to limit the temperature increase even further to 1.5 degrees Celsius.

-It is reasonable to assume that ‘global temperature’ can be interpreted as GMST.
-The Paris limit to GMST is set in relation to the ‘pre-industrial’ GMST.
+The Paris limit to GMST is set in relation to ‘pre-industrial’ GMST.
 Like GMST itself, the ‘pre-industrial’ reference temperature has had different interpretations.
 There is also room for interpretation in the meaning of ‘well below 2 degrees Celsius’.